nordic-institute/X-Road/sidecar/SIDECAR.md

 ## Key Points and Limitations for X-Road Security Server Sidecar Deployment

-* The Security Server Sidecar `slim` version does not support environmental monitoring, operational monitoring, message log archiving, backup/restore or dataspace services, which are recommended for a service provider's Security Server role.
-It does not install `xroad-monitor`, `xroad-opmonitor`, `xroad-auxiliary-service`, `xroad-message-log-archiver`, `xroad-ds-control-plane` or `xroad-ds-identity-hub` at all; the `full` image installs all of them, running `xroad-monitor`, `xroad-opmonitor`, `xroad-auxiliary-service`, `xroad-ds-control-plane` and `xroad-ds-identity-hub` under supervisord (`xroad-message-log-archiver` is a one-shot CLI that `xroad-auxiliary-service` invokes on a cron schedule, not a supervised program of its own).
+* The Security Server Sidecar `slim` version does not support environmental monitoring, operational monitoring, message log archiving, backup/restore nor dataspace services, which are recommended for a service provider's Security Server role.
 * The Security Server Sidecar embeds [OpenBao](https://openbao.org/) as its secret store by default, running under supervisord and initialized on first boot (unseal, PKI/secret mounts, client token).
 Point the container at an external secret store instead with the `XROAD_SECRET_STORE_*` environment variables — see the